Mental Well-Being

 You can also take this online Mindfulness Based Stress Reduction Course for free anytime.

 Take a moment for mindfulness!
-Visit your campus programs page to see what live, online meditations are being offered this semester.
+Visit the Healthy IU programs page to see what live, online meditations are being offered this semester.
+Or check out a few recorded meditations below that can help you ease into mindfulness.

 Before you start, make sure you are comfortable and in a place where you won’t be interrupted.
 These mindfulness moments may be most effective when practiced regularly and combined with good nutrition, regular exercise, and a strong social support system.